 As a business, Qubole sells primarily to IT decision makers in data-driven enterprise companies.
 Their customers understand the value of big data and want to leverage it in a more cost-efficient way to improve their performance.
 In an industry that’s rapidly evolving, sales enablement is key to driving competitive advantage.

 “For us, sales enablement is about how we can use content and develop training that increases sales productivity.
 By sales productivity, we mean the productivity of our reps.
-We look at things like how can we increase their deal size?
+Do we look at things like how can we increase their deal size?
 How can we increase how fast they onboard?
-We use several programs to execute this, onboarding boot camps, QBR’s, kickoffs and ongoing training as well,” outlines Brazier.
+We use several programs to execute this, onboarding boot camps, QBR’s, kickoffs and ongoing training as well,”

 As the company has been scaling rapidly, onboarding has been an area of focus for sales enablement.

-“Everyone is on the same page when we start.
-It’s not just a 30-minute class and then a test.
-The questions follow the learning.
-It’s not a testing platform it’s a learning platform.
-So we know exactly what they already know and we can take it from there.”
-This has allowed Qubole to refocus it’s boot camp.
 “The boot camp is now more of a tool versus being a class.
 They’ve already trained in the app or in a bite-sized way with quizzes, so when they come to boot camp they’ve already reviewed all the training.
-And when we put them in front of our executives at boot camp the reps can actually ask much more meaningful questions,” he continues.
+And when we put them in front of our executives at boot camp the reps can actually ask much more meaningful questions,”